-Aqura continued into 2019 to provide services to key Tier 1 clients including awards of new works packages totalling in excess of \$13 million across its key service lines, Industrial Wireless, Content Access Networks and Unified Communications.
-These awards are as a result of the BHP three-year Services Contract entered into with BHP in 2019 and in addition, in 2019 Aqura successfully entered into an umbrella supply agreement with Rio Tinto demonstrating Aqura's ability to sustain strong revenue growth year-on-year.
+Aqura continued into 2019 to provide services to key tier 1 clients including awards of new works packages totalling in excess of \$13 million across its key service lines, Industrial Wireless, Content Access Networks and Unified Communications.
+These awards are as a result of the a three-year services contract entered into with BHP in 2019 and in addition, in 2019 Aqura successfully entered into an umbrella supply agreement with Rio Tinto demonstrating Aqura's ability to sustain strong revenue growth year-on-year.
 These awards signify the demand for Aqura's diverse range of service capabilities across Australia and New Zealand.

 In addition to improving the Veris Australia operations and successfully diversifying into professional and advisory services, the Company has also approved the five-year Strategic Plan 2019-2024.
 This strategy was endorsed by the Veris Board in June 2019 and is supported by the Company's bankers.
 At Veris Australia this strategy includes targeting opportunities in higher value, higher margin projects with greater technical content including 3D spatial and geospatial work.
-Investments made in geospatial in FY19 set a strong platform to grow this work in FY20.
+Investments made in geospatial in the 2019 financial year set a strong platform to grow this work in financial year 2020.